 - Remove as much excess oil as possible with a dull knife or spoon.
 This will make it easier to treat the stained area of the fabric.
 It will also prevent any oil from seeping into other parts of the fabric, creating new areas that need to be treated.

-- Allow the liquid to sit for 3-5 minutes to allow it to seep completely through the fabric.
+- Allow the liquid to sit for 3 to 5 minutes to allow it to seep completely through the fabric.
 As it soaks into the fabric, it will begin to break down the grease.
 You can let it sit for up to 10 minutes, but don't let the area dry.

 - After washing, check to make sure the stain is removed before you dry the clothing.
 If any hint of the stain still remains, repeat the previous steps.
 Allow the clothing to air dry to make sure there is no hint of a stain or darkened ring in the area.
 If there isn't, the clothing is safe to wash and dry normally.
 If any stain remains, you'll need to repeat the steps above.